-Blogging is a fantastic way to write about things that you are passionate about, help other people with the knowledge that you have, all while simultaneously earning an income from home.
+Blogging for beginners is a fantastic way to write about things that you are passionate about, help other people with the knowledge that you have, all while simultaneously earning an income from home.
 Before I started blogging, I had no clue it could be so profitable.

-Ready to start your OWN blog?
+Ready to start a blog site of your OWN?

 To Get Started, I’ll Walk You Through These Steps to Make Them Much Easier For You: